ilyasssss2004/Autonomous-AI-SOAR-Platform/README.md

 ---

 ## 📂 How to Explore this Project
-The project files are organized into logical directories based on platform function:
+The infrastructure is organized into modular deployment directories:

 *   **/n8n:** Exported JSON workflow files for the Master Router and specialized playbooks.
 *   **/scripts:** Custom Python Active Response logic (`web-blocker.py`, `custom_block.py`).